elastic/package-registry/README.md

 ### Healthcheck

-For Docker / Kubernetes the `/health` endpoint can be queried.
-As soon as `/health` returns a 200, the service is ready.
+Availability of the service can be queried using the `/health` endpoint.
+As soon as `/health` returns a 200, the service is ready to handle requests.

 ## Configuration